chatmail/specs/group-membership/README.md

 for them we can assume that old list of recipients is the same as our current member list.

+## TLA+ model

+TLA+ model is stored in `groupmembership.tla`.

+Constraints are defined in the model instance stored in `MC.tla` and corresponding TLC configuration is in `MC.cfg`.

+The model can be checked using [TLC model checker](https://github.com/tlaplus/tlaplus) by running `tlc MC.tla`.

 ## Assumptions

 1. Devices send messages to each other over reliable FIFO channels.